 Educators may already be doing things that encourage social and emotional skill development.
 Intentionally integrating SEL throughout the school day ensures students develop current and post-graduation skills to succeed.

 Skills to Succeed: SEL Within the School Community Leads to Real-World Success

 Starting at the educator level encourages them to grasp and demonstrate skills before teaching them in the classroom.
 Then, when educators do bring SEL into the classroom they are better equipped with how to teach social skills.
 This approach empowers the entire school community.

 Are you looking to measure your SEL curriculum’s effectiveness?
 We’re here to help!

 You may already have an SEL curriculum in place that focuses on fostering these skills, but are you measuring its impact?
-Fill out the form below to get in contact with a member of our Partnership team, who will serve as your guide for scaling your SEL program.
+Contact our SEL advisors who will serve as your guide for scaling your SEL program.